-In addition, you will take courses on design thinking, business for founders, marketing and economics, and will attend seminars from GEM: Grenoble École de Management in pitching, shareholder management, and other fundamentals of business creation.
+In addition, you will take courses on design thinking, business for founders, marketing and economics.
+In addition, GEM is involved in ENTECH and during the Open Space Studio Winter Atelier you will have the chance to learn pitching, shareholder management, and other fundamentals of business creation.

 At the end of the first year, you attend an intensive ‘Entrepreneur in a week’ course at the Católica Lisbon School of Business and Economics in Portugal.
 Here you take courses relating to business and economics, including project management and business planning, to enhance your understanding of modern business practice in the energy sector.

 In the second year, you can pursue the subject areas that interest you most, by choosing two specialist topics for study from the following list:

 - Renewable energy and energy storage

 - Energy economics and informatics

 Your choice of specialisation will determine which university you attend in your second year.

 Details of individual course content, lectures and learning outcomes are available here.

 You complete your second year by working on your Master’s thesis, which is worth 30 European Credit Transfer and Accumulation System (ECTS) credits, and takes place throughout the fourth semester of the programme.
 You can choose a thesis topic that is part of a wider research project or is directly related to industry.
 The location for your thesis, whether it is an industrial enterprise or research institution, will depend on your chosen topic.